yamachan/jgss-hack/RTK1_Composite.md

 RTK1_Composite shop all en_name
 ```

 If you set the 4th argument, it will be a Japanese shop name.
 The following sample will switch en_name and ja_name with using language setting of the game.
+(This function is for RTK1_Option_EnJa.js plugin.)

 ```
 RTK1_Composite shop all en_name ja_name